 Walden’s accelerated MSEd degree offers six specializations—Curriculum, Instruction, and Assessment (Grades K–12); Elementary Reading and Literacy (Grades preK–6) (Non-Licensure); Elementary Reading and Mathematics (Grades K-6), Integrating Technology in the Classroom (Grades K-12), Special Education – Non Licensure (Grades K-12); and Teacher Leadership (Grades K-12).
 It is key to note that regardless of which specialization you choose, the MS in Education program will provide strategies for greater student achievement while leading you to greater success as a teacher.

 *U.S. citizens living abroad may qualify for our principal licensure program.
 Some restrictions apply.
-Contact an enrollment advisor for more information and to see if you qualify.
+Contact an enrollment specialist for more information and to see if you qualify.

 Find information on costs, occupation types, completion rates, and median loan debt for this program at www.WaldenU.edu/programdata/.